kusbr/k8s-lab/docs/readme.md

 #### Sample Docker Solution
 ![Docker Solution](docker-solution.png)

-### 4. Activity1: Containerize a simple web application
+### 4. Activity: Containerize a simple web application

 In this activity you will modify the Dockerfile and build container images using Docker for the Ping and Pong Services.
 You will use the same Dockerfile for both the services and add the specifics such as executable and port number through build arguments.